rashidwassan/today-i-learned/devops/docker.md

 ## docker pull ubuntu
 - Used to download images from docker hub to local machine.
+- We can give a custom path after the package name to intall that package in that directory.

+## docker run -it ubuntu /bin/bash
+- Checks the local availablility of a package and downloads if it doesn't find local version.
+- If the local version of the package is available, the container will be created very fast.

 ## docker run -it --name rashid ubuntu
 - Here, run means to create and start and -it is flag for interactive mode + terminal.
+- We can use -i -t separately as well.
 - The word right after --name flag will be name which will be given to that container.

 ## service docker status